 The scale of the source data used to compile the ENC.

-Data Scale (the values used for the DataCoverage attributes minimumdisplayScale, maximumDisplayScale, optimumDisplayScale.
+Data Scale (the values used for the DataCoverage attributes minimumDisplayScale, maximumDisplayScale, optimumDisplayScale.
 This may not be the same as the scale of the source data used to compile the ENC.
-These values define the range of scales at which ENC coverage may be displayed.
+These values define the range of scales at which ENC coverage is intended to be displayed.

-The values used for the Data Scale attributes minimumDisplayScale and optimumDisplayScale are fixed, and taken from the table below:
+The S-101 ENC values used for the Data Scale attributes minimumDisplayScale and optimumDisplayScale are fixed, and taken from the table below: